-II believe my first ethical responsibility is to share the truth and try to talk you out of pursuing a career in real estate similar to working at somewhere like Hupman Group.
+II believe my first ethical responsibility is to share the truth and try to talk you out of pursuing a career in real estate if it is not the right career for you.
+You wouldn’t want to end up working somewhere like Hupman Group if your heart is not really in it.
 If I can save you thousands of dollars and a couple of years of your life, then I have done something worthwhile.
 But don’t just take my word for it; ask around for the opinions of others.
+Contacting a realtor similar to this Houston Realtor, might be a good idea to see if they have time for an informal chat, but there are plenty of sites out there for you explore.
 If you’re still interested in becoming a Realtor after reading this article, then we should really talk!
-You might be a good candidate for a career in real estate.
-Even if you’re looking for a realtor similar to this Houston Realtor, there are sites out there for you see.
+If that is the case, there is lots of training for realtors that you could take, as long as you are a good candidate for a career in real estate.

 We welcome those who have a vision for what they can accomplish in real estate, and a desire to be successful.
 Being a part of real estate agencies is no easy business, and only the very best can become highly successful.
 We want you to become one of the finest professionals in the business and successful enough to fund your dreams and mission in life.
 But we also encourage you to carefully consider your motives before you pay the price to get into this profession.